What motivates people to engage with your organization?

 These are the questions that we’re exploring in our own research.

 The answers to questions like these help cultural organizations communicate with their audiences more effectively and develop products that are more likely to succeed.

-How can design research help museums and science centers add value to more people’s lives?
+How can design research help cultural institutions add value to more people’s lives?

 We’re sharing the results of our research in a series of weekday letters that help readers learn: